vincenzo0203/CrimeMiner/README.md

 ## Install NodeJS
  - Download & Install Node.js 18.18.1 LTS
- - Open CMD and run this command "npm install"
+ - Open CMD, go to path of the project and run this command "npm install"

-## Install Python and Django
+## Install Python
  - Download & Install Python version 3.12.0
- - Open CMD and run this command "pip install -r requirements.txt"
+ - Open CMD, go to path of the project and run this command "pip install -r requirements.txt"

 ## Install Neo4j on Windows
  - Download the given Neo4j Community 3.5.7 folder